Last Updated on June 3, 2026

 In this buying guide, we’ll answer the common question, ‘how does a panic button work’, explain the key features of a duress alarm, uncover the benefits of duress alarms for workplaces, and share a buying guide of the best duress alarms for businesses.

 A duress alarm, also known as a panic button or distress alarm, is a safety device an employee can use to call for assistance in an emergency.
-It’s primarily used in workplaces, like healthcare or hospitality, and can be combined with a two-way communication device, like a smart radio or walkie-talkie.
+Teams primarily use it in workplaces like healthcare or hospitality, often pairing it with a two-way communication device, like a smart radio or walkie-talkie.

 How Does a Panic Button Work?

 A panic button, usually triggered by pressing a button once or multiple times, works by notifying primary responders that help is needed during an emergency.
-Once the alarm is triggered by an employee, the responder receives their location.
+Once an employee triggers the alarm, the responder receives their location.

-With two-way communication solutions, the responder can talk to the employee to ensure the right assistance is delivered quickly and (if needed) discreetly.
+With two-way communication solutions, the responder can talk to the employee to ensure the right assistance reaches them quickly and, if needed, discreetly.

 Read more about how panic buttons such as Relay’s work below.

-To trigger the duress alarm on a Relay, press the push-to-talk button (located in the center of the device) quickly and at least five times.
+To trigger the duress alarm on a Relay, press the centre push-to-talk button at least five times in quick succession.
 This is discreet, quick to perform, and an easy emergency procedure for staff to remember.
-Even better, it’s built into a device staff already use and carry around daily.
+Even better, it comes in a device staff already carry every day.
 Other panic buttons’ triggers may be set up differently.

-A duress alarm is preconfigured to notify certain people during an emergency.
-This is customizable.
+A duress alarm comes preconfigured to notify designated responders during an emergency.
+Administrators can customize who receives the alert.
 When an employee presses a panic button, responders should receive an instant notification with the employee’s name and exact location.

-Relay’s duress alarms are built into our smart two-way communication devices, enabling responders to talk to the employee to better understand the problem.
+Relay builds duress alarms directly into our smart two-way communication devices, enabling responders to talk to the employee to better understand the problem.
 This way they can know what supplies may be needed and acknowledge when help is on the way.
 With cellular or Wi-Fi connectivity, communication between devices is clear, crisp, and reliable – no matter where you are.

 Benefits of Duress Alarms For Businesses